Bencp2/FlashCardApp/README.md

 Priority descending

+1. Add card text editing features such as color, underline, bold, and undo.

-1. Allow user to change order of cards in deck from card menu
+2. Allow user to change order of cards in deck from card menu
     Reasoning: Provides the user the ability to study the cards in the order they choose

-2.

 3. Create button in study page that allows user to redo a flash card instead of only being able to reshuffle or having to move to the next or previous card to reset.